bareboat-necessities/bbn_rust_sandbox/rust_i2c_imu/README.md

 sudo apt-get install -y libclang-dev
 ```

-and also needs RTIMULib from https://github.com/seandepagnier/RTIMULib2 headers in ../../
+and also needs RTIMULib from https://github.com/seandepagnier/RTIMULib2 headers and libraries